mbogden/powered-by-SPAM_DL-7850/README.md

 # powered-by-SPAM_DL-7850
-Stellar Particle Animation Module (SPAM)
+Author: Matthew Ogden

 ## Installation

 ```
 git clone https://github.com/mbogden/powered-by-SPAM_DL-7850.git
-git clone git@github.com:mbogden/powered-by-SPAM_DL-7850.git
 ```

 Run script to do some directory preperation.
 This will create some empty folder and unzip test data to use.

 `bash prep-dir.bash`